 Content seriesView full content series

-It’s time for your credit control to catch up: Part 6, ABT (always be thanking)
+It’s time for your credit control to catch up: Part 6, ABT (always be thanking)by

 In the final part of this credit control series, Brad Ewin from Chaser looks at an underrated but absolutely crucial element of effective credit control.
 The enormous positive impact that consistent ‘Thanks for Paying’ emails can have on customer relationships and your cash flow.